10 Alternatives to AA and 12-Step Programs

 Naltrexone is a prescription medication that immediately reduces the “buzz” of alcohol and curbs cravings in the long term.
 Unlike other treatments that require immediate abstinence, the Sinclair Method allows you to keep drinking when you start naltrexone.

 When you drink alcohol, your brain releases endorphins, which are the body’s natural “feel-good” chemicals.
 These endorphins are responsible for the pleasurable, buzzed feeling you get from alcohol.

 Naltrexone blocks these endorphins, taking away the pleasurable feelings you get from alcohol.
 Over time, this can help you drink less or even stop drinking completely.

-Oar offers science-backed, effective treatment for people ready to change their relationship with alcohol.
+Oar Health offers science-backed, effective treatment for people ready to change their relationship with alcohol.
 Our licensed clinicians can prescribe Food and Drug Administration-approved naltrexone for AUD.
 We provide an online assessment, medical review, and personalized treatment plan.